railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Producing an Intermediate Product
 -----------------------------------

 To understand the implications of requirements calculation, you must know the configuration of the sold product.
-To do this, go to the form for product PC2 and click on the link to the right: Bill of Materials.
+To do this, go to the form for product PC2 and click on the link :guilabel:`Bill of Materials` to the right.
 You get the scheme show below which is the composition of the selected product.

 .. figure:: images/mrp_product_bom_tree.png
    :align: center